Suspect with loaded AR-15, drugs leads Florence County deputies on chase, sheriff’s office says

 When a deputy tried to make a traffic stop, the suspect allegedly failed to stop and led deputies on a 22 minute chase into Darlington County and then back into Florence County.

-Deputies say they found a loaded AR-15 and a large amount of drugs.
+Deputies say the suspect had a loaded AR-15 and is a prohibited felon.
+He also allegedly had a large amount of drugs.